TimDPearce/PlanetMassToCarveDebrisGap/README.md

 the user (optional), then the program returns the parameters of the possible planets that could carve that gap.

+To use the program, first download and unpack the ZIP file (press the green 'Code' button on GitHub, then 'Download ZIP', then unzip the file on your computer).
+Then simply run planetMassToCarveDebrisGap.py in a terminal.

 IMPORTANT: The model assumes that the interaction has finished, i.e. the planet has stopped migrating.
 If instead migration is still ongoing, then the disc gap would widen in time and these results could be invalid (see